Fender sells a lot of guitars.

 I also think that having the bass and mid a bit lower can really help on Fender amplifiers, even though I’m typically a fan of more bass in a guitar tone.

-So for what it’s worth, I’ve used this setting frequently, since I used to own the Fender Hot Rod Deluxe.
+For what it’s worth, I’ve used this setting frequently, since I used to own the Fender Hot Rod Deluxe.
 It worked great, especially for lead guitar segments and heavy power iffs.

 It’s not the only setting for Fender amps.
 Though it’s certainly a popular and accommodating option, that has drawn wide notoriety.